Agent-Ebimene/Agent-Ebimene/README.md

 ### Hi there, I am Agent Ebimene 👋
-- 🔭 I’m currently working on a movie recommendation platform with an Estonian company,Hint.
 - 🌱 I create endpoints using Prisma and create graphql mutations and queries.These endpoints are integrated to the frontend in React,Typescript and Tailwind
 - 👯 I’m looking to collaborate on working a MERN stack applications and other Software Enginerring solutions
 - 🤔 I’m looking for help with complex node js integrations,though I am taking time to learn those